-- Winter-and-spring themed party garlands: Make several paper cutouts of snowflakes and suns.
-String them together in an... alternating pattern along a length of ribbon.
+- Make winter- and spring-themed party garlands with several paper cutouts of snowflakes and suns.
+String them together in an alternating pattern along a length of ribbon.

 - Decorate one side of the room as winter and the other as spring.
-Set up a party table on each side and let kids sit on the side they think the groundhog will predict.
+Set up a party table on each side, and ask the kids to sit on the side they think the groundhog will predict.

 - Hang paper groundhogs around the party space.

 - Paint a small cardboard box green to represent grass.
 Open the flaps and paint them brown.
 Fill with brown, crumpled tissue paper to represent dirt.
-Stick a plush or paper cutout groundhog in the middle of the tissue paper, to look like he is popping out of the box.
-Use a large version of this as a centerpiece or make several smaller one and scatter them around the room.
+Stick a plush or paper cutout groundhog in the middle of the tissue paper, to look like it is popping out of the box.
+Use a large version of this as a centerpiece, or make several smaller versions and scatter them around the room.

 03 of 05